tomas-gr/RawNanoporeSignalCompression/README.md

 python src/python/pgnano/main_scripts/ont_check_pod5_files_equal.py file1 file2
 ```
 This script compares two files both compressed with VBZ.

-## How to recreate experiments
-Inside the experiments directory run the script
-run_experiments.sh

-NOTE: For the time results to be coherent, the experiments must be run sequentially.
-For this the parameter
-num_paraller must be set to 1 (line 20 in run_experiments.sh).
-This will be much slower.

-This will run each compressor for each file specified in the root folder inside the script.
-The output of the results is written to a file inside the results directory.

-Then there are two python script which can be used to process the results.
-The first is aggregated.py which will compute the total bps of each database (and for each buffer), and the average of several statistics
-The second one is total_results.py which process the bps, compression and decompression rate (mb/s) and the amount of memory used for each file in each database.
-Both scripts will output to a CSV file.

 ## Obtaining Datasets
 This projecto focuses on pore types R9.4.1, R10.3 and R10.4.1.
 At least one dataset for each was needed.